Where to put which vegetables and what about crop rotation?

 - About where to put which vegetables and crop rotation

-- Growing vegetables in your Planty Garden
+- The best materials for your Planty Garden